xyanaxy/lab-template/content/pages/index.md

 sections:
   - type: HeroSection
     title: >-
-      Fab Lab at ysotopic xpecies is a space to inspire people to engage with emerging technology.
+      Lab at ysotopic xpecies is a space to inspire people to engage with emerging technology.
     subtitle: >-
       We provide opportunities to learn and participate in shaping future technologies by providing facilities, consulations and workshops.